blindNelson/Leitor-de-labirintos-ED1/README.md

 # Leitor-de-labirintos-ED1
 an application that reads and solves a maze

-#ma aplicação que lê e resolve um labirinto
+uma aplicação que lê e resolve um labirinto

 In the input "nome do arquivo:", open the folder 'src/labirintos' and write the name of one desired labyrinth